Seattle City Light: Lawsuits and labor disputes

-Art program
+Art commissions

+Seattle City Light commissioned what became known as the 60-panel series, Evolution of Lighting, which portrayed "the story of light, from prehistoric to modern times".
+Most of the 3 × 2 ft panels, made of Britannia metal using repoussé technique, were completed in 1935.
+Thirty four of the works were created by Albert E. Booth and artist John W. Elliott.
+Two additional panels by Elliott were added in 1958; the entire work was then recomposed into a single display.
+The series remained on view in the lobby at the Third Avenue and Madison Street headquarters until the artwork was noticed to be missing by 1996.
+An investigation in 2025, led by the Seattle Times and Elliot's granddaughter, led to a timeline of the lost work.
+Several panels were placed in employee-only hallways after staff moved to the Seattle Municipal Tower in 1996.
+A single panel was relocated next to a restroom in a staff-only area that same year at the agency's North Service Center.
+During a remodel at the Municipal Tower location, the panels were most likely removed and the following year, 28 of the pieces were sold as surplus for $10 each under the need to "reduce belongings".
+The remaining panels are thought to have also been sold in a similar manner though the utility company does not have records to support the conclusion.
+With the exception of two missing panels, the Evolution of Lighting series that was relocated to the Seattle Municipal Tower have been found; as of 2025, an antique dealer from West Seattle had purchased 33 of the 36 panels with hopes to once again display the series.

 Seattle City Light began commissioning decorative designs for its manhole covers in the 1970s after suggestions from Jacquetta Blanchett Freeman, a member of the Seattle Arts Commission.
 A set of 19 manhole covers with relief maps of Downtown Seattle were designed by city employee Anne Knight and installed beginning in April 1977 to aid with wayfinding.
 Knight's covers use raised symbols to represent local landmarks, including the now-demolished Kingdome, that are labeled with a key on the outer ring of the manhole.
 Other commissioned designs include portraits of city figures, a Tlingit-styled whale, and Northwestern flowers.
 As of 2012, there are 115 manhole covers in Seattle with decorative designs.

 In 2012, the Seattle City Light Conservation Program hired Adam Frank to produce a large scale installation that featured the City of Seattle's hydroelectric power sources.
 This work of light was a projected living map of Seattle's hydroelectric generation and electricity use.